How Long Do Modern Cars Last?

 Need a California Lemon Lawyer?
 Contact Norman Taylor & Associates Today!

-When buying a new or used car, know your rights.
+Know your rights when buying a new car.
 California’s lemon law safeguards consumers from faulty vehicles.
 If your car has major defects that affect its safety, use, or value, you might qualify for a refund or replacement.

 Call 818-244-3905 or contact Norman Taylor & Associates, experts in lemon law, for guidance and to learn more about your options.